Luma

 Ray 2 adds natural film grain and cinematic color grading automatically — it's the only model on Martini with this built-in aesthetic.
 If you want a cleaner, more digital look, Kling 3.0 or Seedance 2.0 will produce sharper, grain-free results.
 This isn't a quality difference — it's an aesthetic choice.

-For product photography animation (turntable-style reveals), Ray 2's orbital camera at 720p (190 credits) produces the most professional-looking results.
-Compare this to Kling 3.0 Standard at 19 credits/second (95 credits for 5s) for a cheaper but less cinematic alternative.
+For product photography animation (turntable-style reveals), Ray 2's orbital camera at 720p produces the most professional-looking results.
+Kling 3.0 Standard is the lighter alternative for the same shot — faster but less cinematic.

 Ray 2 produces the most cinematic-looking image animations on Martini, with a distinctive filmic quality that no other model replicates.
 The natural grain, warm color grading, and smooth camera physics feel like real drone or Steadicam footage, not AI-generated clips.
 The trade-off is clear: Ray 2 is a camera-motion specialist, not a subject-motion generalist.
-For animating people or dramatic subject action, Kling 3.0 Pro (25 credits/second) produces more natural human motion.
-For high-energy dramatic animations from illustrations, Seedance 2.0 Pro (flat 25 credits/5s) is the better choice.
+For animating people or dramatic subject action, Kling 3.0 Pro produces more natural human motion.
+For high-energy dramatic animations from illustrations, Seedance 2.0 Pro is the better choice.
 Ray 2's sweet spot is landscape photography, product shots, architectural visualization, and any image where sweeping camera work is the hero.
-At 720p (190 credits/5s), it's priced between Seedance Pro and Kling Pro — a fair premium for the unique cinematic aesthetic.
+At 720p, it sits at a heavier render tier than both Seedance Pro and Kling Pro — a fair trade for the unique cinematic aesthetic.

 Connect Ray 2 with other AI models on Martini's infinite canvas.
 No GPU required — start free.